 Linking tracts of land to create wildlife corridors is essential to the survival of the Atlantic Forest’s 18 endangered species.

-With your help, Cocofloss’s donation will buy 20,000 diverse tree seedlings (over 100 different native species) for the Atlantic Forest — a wet, tropical region where trees grow quickly, giving hope for a speedy recovery.
-Locals will plant these sprouts to create additional habitat reaching the size of about 10 soccer fields, linking tracts of land to bolster the essential wildlife corridor.
-The project will also directly employ 100 people (in the cultivation process) and 50 people (in the planting process) from poor, rural communities.
+With your help, Cocofloss’s donation will buy thousands of diverse tree seedlings (over 100 different native species) for the Atlantic Forest — a wet, tropical region where trees grow quickly, giving hope for a speedy recovery.
+Locals will plant these sprouts to create additional habitat that links tracts of land to bolster the essential wildlife corridor.
+The project will also directly employ 200 people from poor, rural communities.

 Even more, a total of at least 18 known endangered species live in this forest.
 Dr. Cullen says, “The Mata Atlântica [Atlantic Forest] is the very top ecosystem for endemism on the planet — 55 percent of the animals and plants found here are found nowhere else.”
 As a result of IPÊ’s past work, the endemic black lion tamarin was downlisted from “critically endangered” to “endangered” — a big win for conservation efforts — and many other threatened species now have much larger areas of linked habitats.

 Here are a few of the unusual critters you might find if you were to take an Indiana Jones–style expedition into Brazil’s Atlantic Forest.
 Grab your hat!

 This monkey matters!
 Only about 1,000 black lion tamarins live in the world.